chichundri/Notes/InterviewQues.md

         }
         ```
     4. ContextConfiguration - specifies how to load the application context while writing a unit test for the Spring environment
     5. ResponseBody -  tells a controller that the object returned is automatically serialized into JSON and passed back into the HttpResponse object
-    6. pathVariable - indicates method parameter should be bound to a URI template variable
+    6. PathVariable - indicates method parameter should be bound to a URI template variable
         ```
         @RequestMapping(path="/{name}/{age}")
         public String getMessage(@PathVariable("name") String name,